Skip to content

 Tracing is not enabled by default.
 You need to build ponyc from source with the runtime_tracing option:

-The resulting ponyc binary is in build/release/.
+The resulting ponyc binary is in build/release-runtime_tracing/ — enabling an option suffixes the output directory with the option name.
 Use it in place of your system ponyc to compile programs with tracing enabled.

 For full source build instructions, see Custom ponyc Builds for Debugging.